shakirali2244/shakirali2244/README.md

 - 👋 Hi, I’m @shakirali2244
 - 👀 I’m interested in ... backend and frontend development
-- 🌱 I’m currently learning ... how to make a database for filling concepts for publicly traded companies
+- 🌱 I’m currently learning ... how to use firebase and react
-- 💞️ I’m looking to collaborate on ... making a leaderboard for publicly traded companies for value investors
+- 💞️ I’m looking to collaborate on ... making a database of balance sheets
 - 📫 How to reach me ... shakirali2244@yahoo.com

 <!---